 4. Arrive on Time and Take Responsibility for Your Actions

-Arriving late is seen as disrespectful.
-Make sure you know when the class starts and arrive at least 10 minutes before the start of the course.
-You also risk losing critical information that may pertain to homework or tests if you are late.
+Make sure you know when the class starts and arrive at least 10 minutes early.
+You risk losing critical information that may pertain to homework or tests if you are late.

 5. Meet and Communicate with your Instructors

 Make it a priority to use your professor’s office hours.
 Office hours are created especially for students.
 Appointments are not necessary during this time and students are encouraged to drop in.
 This is the best time to build a relationship, ask questions, or get help from your instructor.
-In the long run seeing your instructor can pay off because instructors learn very fast which students care about the class and are serious about their education.
+Seeing your instructor frequently can pay off.
+Instructors learn very fast which students care about the class and are serious about their education.
 If the instructor gets to know you, there is also an opportunity for them to provide you with a letter of recommendation or reference letter.

 6. Take Advantage of the Study Resources on Campus

-Make sure you visit the Tutoring Center in Room A1300 or call 815-825-9377, where we offer FREE tutoring for our students in math, chemistry, physics, biology, computer science, and many other subjects.
+Visit the Tutoring Center in office location A1100 or call 815-825-9377, where we offer FREE tutoring for our students in math, chemistry, physics, biology, computer science, and many other subjects.
 Just stop by and ask!
 The Tutoring Center also offers a Writing Lab, where you can receive assistance writing papers in any class.
 Stop in at any time to pick up a tutoring schedule.
 Another idea: form study groups, connect with peers in your class, or talk to the instructor.

 7. Find a Good Study Spot on Campus

-The library offers study carrels and tables on the first and second floor; nearby lounges with tables are available across campus; the cafeteria is a great place that can be quiet in the morning or mid to late afternoon.
+The library offers study space on the first and second floor; nearby lounges with tables are available across campus; the cafeteria is a great place that can be quiet in the morning or mid to late afternoon.
 In nice weather, go outside to the courtyard or to the patio areas.
 Take time to explore campus-you may find your own special place.